Fox-ML-infrastructure/FoxML_Core/DOCS/01_tutorials/training/INTELLIGENT_TRAINING_TUTORIAL.md

 - **Leakage-free**: All existing safeguards preserved
 - **Unified behavior**: Ranking and selection use consistent preprocessing and configuration

+**Architecture Note**: The pipeline uses a modular structure internally (`TRAINING/training_strategies/`, `TRAINING/ranking/predictability/`, `TRAINING/models/specialized/`) but maintains 100% backward compatibility.
+All existing imports and workflows continue to work unchanged - this is purely an internal organization improvement for better maintainability.

 **Pipeline Consistency:**
 - **Interval handling**: Both ranking and selection respect `data.bar_interval` from experiment config (no spurious auto-detection warnings)
 - **Sklearn preprocessing**: All sklearn-based models use shared `make_sklearn_dense_X()` helper for consistent NaN/dtype/inf handling